-Still on the analytics side of thing, while researching for an ad campaign, I found that some networks openly share the referrer data of their publishers.
+Still on the analytics side of things, while researching for an ad campaign, I found that some networks openly share the referrer data of their publishers.
 Referrer data is useful for retargeting, and also for link building if you’re a competitor of that publisher!

 Sticking with the ad topic, I was stumbling around and got to EbaumsWorld, an entertainment site.
 I’m not sure why, but WPromote had banners running there as a roadblock (i.e. they bought all the banner slots)!
 Additionally, they’re not even following the AIDA formula for making banner ads.

-By contrast, the Conservative Party of Canada have a self-deprecating banner on their site that does use AIDA, directing youth to join the party.
-You’re already there, so they’ve got your interest, there’s attention because of the headshot and then desire/action are generated by the simple slogan, “Freak Out Your Roommate.
+By contrast, the Conservative Party of Canada has a self-deprecating banner on their site that does use AIDA, directing youth to join the party.
+You’re already there, so they’ve got your interest, there’s attention because of the headshot and then desire/action is generated by the simple slogan, “Freak Out Your Roommate.
 Join The CPC.”
 IMHO, they’d convert more visitors if the following page stuck to the roommate line, but telling folks they can freak out their ex-girlfriends works too!

 Speaking of taking action, I noticed this social call-to-action area and thought it was visually pretty yet simple, so I thought I’d share it.